 ITIL Principles Put Into Action at the Service Desk

 It shouldn’t need to be said that your Service Desk is the nexus of your communication with both internal and external stakeholders, your customers, and your entire organization.
-Keeping that in mind, it is easy to see why the work of your Service Desk agents needs to embody the spirit of the Nine Guiding Principles for ITIL Practitioners, and to put them into practice by delivering the best in ITSM from the Service Desk.
+Keeping that in mind, it is easy to see why the work of your Service Desk agents needs to embody the spirit of the Guiding Principles for ITIL Practitioners, and to put them into practice by delivering the best in ITSM from the Service Desk.

 But understanding ITIL principles and knowing how to put them into practice can be very different things, especially given the continual pressures faced by your Service desk.
 Thankfully, with a few handy examples of how service desk agents can use an ITIL practitioner’s guiding principles, putting ITIL principles into action can become a learned behavior, and eventually second nature for your team.
+For those of you counting, with the release of ITIL 4, the number of guiding principles has gone from nine to seven.
+Below, we will provide an overview of these seven guiding principles as outlined in ITIL 4.

 1 – Focus on Value